-Easy, melt in your mouth comfort food on Day 77 of the lockdown.
+Easy, melt in your mouth comfort food for an absolutely brutal year.
 Such a fantastic thing!

 Cheese and Spinach Souffle

 1-2 T of unsalted butter for greasing the dish

 1/4 cup finely grated Parmesan cheese (save extra for sprinkling on top)

 Butter the inside of one 6-to-8-cup soufflé dish (6-1/2 to 7-1/2 inches in diameter x 3-1/2 inches deep) and sprinkle evenly with Parmesan.

 3 T (23 g) all-purpose flour

 1 cup (244 g) COLD whole milk (I’ve found that adding cold milk to a hot roux = no lumps)

 4 extra-large egg yolks, (76 g) at room temperature